lambdaclass/concrete/ROADMAP.md

  widening, and reuses the same fact vocabulary as Phase 18 import fact constraints so the policy graduates cleanly to dependency/package boundaries.

+The budget verdict must retain a canonical reachability witness: stable function identities, direct edges, conservative possible-target sets for indirect calls, the entry roots, the path introducing each reachable capability, and every trusted/extern boundary where completeness stops.
+Compiler-produced witnesses remain `compiler_validated`; they do not become proof merely because the same compiler generated both the graph and verdict.
+R-0443 later makes the narrow whole-program authority property independently checkable from the canonical artifact.

 ### Task R-0441